This page links to installers that will create a full, new Linux installation.

-The Debian 10 Buster ISO uses a PREEMPT-RT patch which is close to mainstream Linux but does not, in some cases, give quite such good realtime performance as the previous RTAI kernel.
+The Debian 10 Buster ISO will install a full Debian system with the required realtime kernel and the linuxcnc-uspace application.
+It uses a PREEMPT-RT patched kernel which is close to mainstream Linux but does not, in some cases, give quite such good realtime performance as the previous RTAI kernel.
 It is very often more than good enough.
 It should probably be the first version tried even if using a parallel port.
 This is compatible with all Mesa and Pico interface boards.

 - LinuxCNC 2.8.1 Raspberry Pi OS based on Debian 10 Buster

 Raspberry Pi 4 Uspace compatible with Mesa Ethernet and SPI interface boards.

 Regular development builds (several times a day) can be found here.

 More information on downloading and installing is in the LinuxCNC Documents